Overview

 -

-Builder Tools directory.
-A searchable catalogue of tools filterable by domain category and programming language, featuring API providers like Blockfrost, SDK frameworks like Mesh, testing libraries, indexing solutions, and transaction builders4.
+A directory of builder tools.
+A searchable catalog of tools filtered by category and language, featuring API providers like Blockfrost, starter kits like Mesh, testing libraries, and transaction builders4.

 -

 Developer Office Hours.
-A recurring live session series where Cardano Foundation engineers and ecosystem builders present new tools, protocol updates, and implementation walkthroughs, with recordings published to the portal blog5.
+A regular live session where Cardano Foundation engineers and ecosystem builders walk through new tools, protocol updates, and demos, with recordings posted on the portal blog5.

 -